Guinea-Bissau profile - Timeline

 2000 January - Kumba Yala elected president.

-2000 November - General Mane killed, allegedly after trying to stage coup.
+2000 November - General Mane killed, allegedly after trying to mount a coup.

 2001 January - Guinea-Bissau Resistance (RGB) party pulls out of ruling coalition saying it wasn't consulted about a cabinet reshuffle.